theRAPTLab/gsgo/docs/00-dev-log.md

 * **producer** of button input registers for the role as a Button Input.
 Possible other kinds of input.
 THe registration include logicalName and authetication on URSYS node, and in return service list is received.
 * **producer** then registers itself as the producer of a certain named input type along with its logicalname/uaddr.
 If access is granted, establish the new socket connection that is returned.
 The producer can then write any data it wants to a particular logical named input
 * **subscriber** of ANNOTATION socket receives all the button inputs as-is, recording the logical name of the input and its value, maintaining state.
 The state of a particular input or all inputs can be read during the GET_INPUT phase.

+### What does MQTT Input look like with this model?

+MQTT input from POSZYX is vector + trigger data, and I think we'd have a MQTT-to-URSYS bridge on the message broker.

+* producer of MQTT data will need to identify the device type, and maybe it has to be hardcoded somehow as a particular kind of input stream like PTRACK, though it is massaged into PTRACK data.

 ### INPUTS SUMMARY